 RSOs in good standing are eligible to book conference and class rooms through the College and Campus Event Services for meetings and events.

 A limited number of file cabinets are available in Rm 85 of 1410 Engineering Drive for student organizations.
 In addition storage is available in the 1410 basement for larger items.
 Storage is available on a first come/first serve basis.
-To request storage, stop by Suite 170 in 1410.
+To request storage, stop by Suite 1150 in Engineering Hall.

 UW regulations related to the use of Procurement Cards changed in summer 2017.
 Designated users are no longer permitted to use someone else’s card for purchases.
-Therefore all purchases must be completed by Eve Ferguson in Suite 170, 1410.
+Therefore all purchases must be completed by office staff.

 Funding is an issue for most organizations, so you may be wondering how your student group can secure additional funding on campus.
 You can start by applying for the various funding opportunities available to student organizations at UW-Madison.

 This list is by no means a complete list; however, these organizations and departments have consistently been supportive of student organizations over the years.
 Each grant has its own eligibility requirements and deadlines, so read each web site carefully before applying.

 - Grants support a variety of activities; however, they do not fund food